Building at the frontier of agentic AI

 Kapwa

-Our flagship AI product — an advisor platform where users select from 288+ specialized personas — historical figures, domain experts, and fictional strategists — for multi-perspective conversations powered by ensemble AI orchestration.
+Our flagship AI product — an advisor platform where users select from hundreds of specialized personas — historical figures, domain experts, and fictional strategists — for multi-perspective conversations powered by ensemble AI orchestration.

 What's next